vercel/next.js/examples/pass-server-data/README.md

 data from the get-item operation, passed as a query parameter in `routes/item.js`.

 We use this data in `pages/item.js` if rendered server-side, or make a fetch request if rendered client-side.
+The server knows whether or not to use next.js to render the route based on the Accept header, which will be `application/json` when we fetch client-side.

 Take a look at the following files: